cygni/cts2023-devsecops/prereq.md

 ## Prerequisites

+Most tools will run in Docker, in that case, prepare by pulling the image.

+- Docker
+- Docker Compose
 - Burp Suite CE
 - Bearer SAST
-- Trivvy
-- Docker
+- ZAP Docker image
-- Docker Compose
+- Trivy
+- A basic understanding of SQL Injections and JWTs.

 #### Setup - Burp Suite CE